 Before you learn the secrets of the strip: how about that weird name?!
-Well, the name selvage or selvedge originated form the term self-edge, meaning a self finished edge of fabric.
+Well, the name selvage or selvedge originated from the term self-edge, meaning a self-finished edge of the fabric.
 You will find that the specific weave in the selvage strip stops it from fraying entirely.
 It is “self-edged”.

 What’s even more exciting about the selvage strip is this: once you’ve used it to help you pick out colors for your project…save it!
 There is actually what I can only call a movement of sentimental sewists, quilters in particular, out there who religiously save their selvage strips.
 You’ll be inspired and utterly amazed once you’ve had a look at what some of these artists have done with their collections!

 Plus, it’s not only because the sturdy, un-fraying weave makes for great pincushions, pencil pouches, and seat-covers, it’s also because there, on whatever you chose to construct out of your saved up selvage strips, stands a history of the brands you’ve used and your choices and experience of every project you’ve undertaken since you started selvage-saving!
 In the end, you can produce an item that's bright and detailed, a color-coded history book telling the tale of all your hard work in front of the machine!
 One thing’s for sure: undertaking a selvage project of your own is bound to be a rewarding and sentimental experience!

 The wide variety of fonts, colors, and patterns used in different selvage strips make for incredible detail and what’s more…no one’s item, even if they use your selvage pattern, will look remotely the same.